benbjohnson/litestream.io/content/guides/gcs/index.md

 From the top search bar, navigate to _"Service Accounts"_.
 Enter a name for your service account and click the _"Create"_ button.

-Next, you'll need to grant the _Storage Object Creator_ and _Storage Object Viewer_ roles to your service accounts so they can read & write data.
+Next, you'll need to grant the _Storage Admin_ role to your service accounts so they can read & write data.
 Then click the _"Done"_ button.

 After your account has been created, click on it and go to the _"Keys"_ subsection.
 Click the _"Add Key"_ drop-down and select _"Create new key"_.